-It’s so nice to arrive as a guest and have a gourmet treat awaiting.
-We suggest you serve these enticing Vegetable Napoleon stacks to welcome and wow your guests right off the bat.
-Pair with the best charcuterie you can find, fresh mozzarella, olives, and crusty bread—and a properly decanted bottle of wine for the full effect.
+As a guest, It’s so nice to arrive at someone’s home and have a gourmet treat awaiting.
+That’s why I suggest you serve these enticing Vegetable Napoleon stacks to welcome and wow your guests right off the bat.
+Pair with the best charcuterie you can find, fresh mozzarella, olives, and crusty bread—and a properly decanted bottle of wine—for the full effect.

 You can make this up to 2 days ahead.
 If you are following our weekend hosting plan, you will be making extra.
 Use the best grilled vegetables for the stack, and save the rest for sandwiches for Saturday’s lunch.